 LIFE is a joint project of the Board for Lutheran Schools of the Lutheran Church of Australia and Openbook Publishers.

 God creates human beings is one of twelve concepts covered by LIFE curriculum.
-This BAND D planning guide contains model units for two middle years of secondary school.
+This BAND A planning guide contains model units for the first three years of primary school.